 Yes, any registered elector of the community college district may vote by absentee ballot.
-Absentee ballots must be requested in writing from the county clerk.
-To request an absentee ballot to be mailed to the voter, the request must be received no later than 5 p.m. on the sixth day before the election.
+Absentee ballots must be requested in writing from the County Clerk.
+To request an absentee ballot to be mailed to the voter, the request must be received no later than 5 p.m. on the eleventh day before the election.
 In-person absentee voting is available in the County Clerk's Election Office until 5 p.m. on the Friday before the election.
 (34-1002, 34-1408, Idaho Code)

+Frequently Asked Questions

+What hours are polling places open?
-The polls open at 8:00 a.m. and and remain open until all registered electors of that precinct have appeared and voted or until 8:00 p.m. of the same day, whichever comes first.
-However, the county clerk may, at his option, open the polls in his jurisdiction at 7:00 a.m.
-(34-1409, Idaho Code)

-Can community college commissioners be recalled?
+The polls open at 8:00 a.m. and remain open until all registered electors of that precinct have appeared and voted or until 8:00 p.m. of the same day, whichever comes first.
+However, the County Clerk may, at his option, open the polls in his jurisdiction at 7:00 a.m.
+(34-1409, Idaho Code) Can community college commissioners be recalled?

 Yes.
-The provisions and procedures to recall political subdivision elected officails are outlined in Title 34, Chapter 17, Idaho Code.
-(34-1701, Idaho Code)
+The provisions and procedures to recall political subdivision elected officials are outlined in Title 34, Chapter 17, Idaho Code.
+(34-1701, Idaho Code) How are vacancies filled?

 Vacancies on the board of trustees are filled by appointment by the remaining members.
+Any person appointed must reside in the trustee zone where the vacancy occurs.
 If (by reason of vacancies) there remain on the board less than a majority of the required number of members, appointment to fill such vacancies will be made by the state board of education.
 An appointed trustee serves until the next trustee election, at which time his successor is elected for the unexpired term.
-(33-2106, Idaho Code)

-Do campaign finance disclosure laws apply to community college elections?
+(33-2106, Idaho Code) Do campaign finance disclosure laws apply to community college elections?